How long does ceramic coating last?

 What's the typical ticket size for ceramic coating?

-$895 to $2,800 per vehicle depending on hardness rating + warranty tier.
-Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts average ticket by 60-150% versus single-service ticket.
+A premium ticket that scales with hardness rating and warranty tier.
+Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts the average ticket well beyond a single-service ticket.
 The Polar Tint playbook is to lead with the customer's primary ask and stack adjacent services into the same ticket.

 What's the margin profile on ceramic coating?

-85-92% gross margin (chemistry cost is low; the value is the labor + warranty).
-The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent ceramic coating shops pay 100-1000%+ distributor markups, which eats into the same margin band Polar Tint operators capture cleanly.
+A high gross margin (chemistry cost is low; the value is the labor + warranty) — operator-level figures are disclosed in FDD Item 19.
+The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent ceramic coating shops buy through distributors and pay distributor markups, a cost basis Polar Tint operators avoid.

 What equipment is needed to run ceramic coating in a Polar Tint shop?